zscaler/terraform-provider-zia/docs/data-sources/firewall_filtering_time_window.md

 ---
 # zia_firewall_filtering_time_window (Data Source)

-The **zia_firewall_filtering_time_window** data source provides details about a specific time window option available in the Zscaler Internet Access.
+The **zia_firewall_filtering_time_window** data source provides details about a specific time window option available in the Zscaler Internet Access cloud firewall.
 This data source can then be associated with a ZIA firewall filtering rule.

 ## Example Usage